Continuing your education is a sound investment in your future and the decision to pursue a graduate degree is an important one.

 The Gates Millennium Scholars Program promotes academic excellence and provides an opportunity for outstanding minority students with significant financial need to reach their highest potential.
 Support for graduate degrees may be pursued for the following fields: computer science, education, engineering, library science, mathematics, public health, or science.

-The GEM Fellowship – MS Engineering Fellowship Program.
-The objective of this program is to promote the benefits of a masters degree within industry.
+The objective of the GEM Fellowship program is to promote the benefits of a master’s degree within industry.
 GEM Fellows are provided practical engineering summer work experiences through an employer sponsor and a portable academic year fellowship of tuition, fees, and a stipend which may be used at any participating GEM Member University including UC Berkeley.
-The mission of The National GEM Consortium is to enhance the value of the nation’s human capital by increasing the participation of underrepresented groups (African Americans, American Indians, and Hispanic Americans) at the master’s and doctoral levels in engineering and science.
+The mission of the National GEM Consortium is to enhance the value of the nation’s human capital by increasing the participation of underrepresented groups at the master’s and doctoral levels in engineering and science.

 The Fulbright Program operates in more than 155 countries worldwide and has provided approximately 310,000 participants with the opportunity to study, teach, or conduct research in each others’ countries and exchange ideas.
 Approximately 8,000 competitive, merit-based grants are awarded annually in most academic disciplines and fields of study.

 Participants of the Fulbright Program are eligible for a UC Berkeley Graduate Division application fee waiver.
 See guidelines for more information.